 We will not provide you with feedback of the results of genetic (DNA) testing.
 These data are used for research and not clinical diagnostic purposes.
 This position is considered current ‘best practice’ ethically given we cannot be certain about the clinical relevance of any individual person’s results.
 However, scientific developments in genetics are happening rapidly and this policy will be regularly reviewed.

 Where you, your family or contacts, such as your teacher, have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
 We also store original copies of consent forms and administrative paper records used by interviewers during surveys.
 Paper copies are stored securely.
 Digital copies are held in a secure restricted access UCL database.
 Some of these original copies were collected by other organisations that managed the cohort before us.

-BCS70 is a voluntary research study.
 You are under no statutory or contractual obligation to provide us with your personal data.
 The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
+Some of these rights are not absolute as they are dependent on the reason or lawful basis for processing your data.
+These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us: